 In his book Predictably Irrational, Dan Ariely has described that the mind has two states: cold and hot.
 The cold state is a detached and rational state, when you are not undergoing strong emotions.
 The hot state is when your mind is battling with emotions and you aren’t thinking straight.

 For instance, nearly all of us are guilty of hitting the snooze button.
 We set alarms in a cold state the previous night when we are still brightly awake.
 In the cold state, we visualise ourselves as jumping out of bed when the alarm rings.
 But in the morning, emotions overwhelm our brain.
 The combination of a comfortable bed and our drowsiness prompt our snooze behaviour.

 It is difficult for the brain in the cold state to design wiggle-free rules.
 We must use past experience and failures to make progressively better rules.
 To wake up, we can keep the alarm clock at a distance from the bed so that we have to get up to switch it off.
 The air conditioner can be scheduled to turn on the heat 30 minutes prior to our rising time so that our core temperature rises.

 We can also use peer support.
-While we are setting goals and rules, we can reach out to people who have sought out similar goals and rules and use their stories to help us set wiggle-free rules.
+We can reach out to people who worked on similar goals and use their stories to help us set wiggle-free rules.